 I went to Sanganeer outside of Jaipur, another area known for its block printing particularly during Moghul rule when Persian influences were prevalent.
 I visited here during my work placement at Anokhi and saw blocks being carved as well as the the printing that continues the Moghul style motifs mixed with other influences.

 There is a company called Rangotri in Sanganeer which supplies these prints to furnishing companies all over the world.
 It is a quiet airy factory, a nice working environment for the printers and tailors.
 There is also a shop and showroom for buyers.
 Vikram, the founder was very helpful in answering questions for my research and showing me around.

-I have discovered a lovely guide book for Jaipur ‘Love Jaipur, Rajasthan‘ by Fiona Caulfield, not yet launched but was on sale in Anantaya – another design studio and shop.
-The author will be back in Jaipur for the literature festival nearer the end of the month.
-On reading this was when I realised all the other places of interest I could have visited.
-Its a specific guide book that is very useful for art lovers, food lovers, and generally lovers of Indian culture.
-Its printed on hand-made paper and comes in a canvas case.
-Has a nice plain text with quirky illustrations.
-I recommend it highly!
+I have discovered a lovely guide book for Jaipur ‘Love Jaipur, Rajasthan‘ by Fiona Caulfield, not yet launched but was on sale in Anantaya – a design brand that makes luxury decorative homeware and accessories incorporating local traditional crafts.
+The guide book will be useful for art lovers, food lovers, and generally lovers of Indian culture.
+Its text and quirky illustrations are printed on hand-made paper and comes in a canvas case.